wfjm/w11/doc/INSTALL_quickstart.md

 used when more than 1024 kB memory is available, for systems with 512 to 1024 kB memory use the pruned down [211bsd_rpmin](../tools/oskit/211bsd_rpmin/README.md).
-For 2.11BSD with Ethernet, other OS and more details consult [w11a_os_guide](w11a_os_guide.md).
+For 2.11BSD with Ethernet, other OS, and more details consult [w11a_os_guide](w11a_os_guide.md).

 Key steps are